hn-yu/hn-yu/README.md

 - Nanoparticle/Surface/Lattice Structure
 - AI for Energy Science

-I believe that [Deep Work](https://en.wikipedia.org/wiki/Attention_management) yields the best, but when I can't concentrate, I like to browse [Hacker News](https://news.ycombinator.com/).
+I believe that [Deep Work](https://en.wikipedia.org/wiki/Attention_management) yields the best.
+Keep away from recommand systems, attention is all you need!

 I'm open to ideas, both theoretical and experimental.
 If you want to collaborate with me, please send me a **long** email.